a1xd/rawaccel/doc/Guide.md

 #### DPI Normalization
 Setting the DPI option for a device to its actual DPI will scale its input so that the sensitivity and acceleration feels as if it were set to 1000 dpi.
 For example, with a sens multiplier of 0.8, mice with their DPI set in the device menu will have the equivalent sensitivity of an 800 DPI mouse with a sens multiplier of 1.
 Ignoring device-specific factors like weight, friction, and sensor position, normalization provides an easy method to synchronize settings across different setups.

+This is still an experimental setting, which perhaps will be more clearly presented in the future.
+For now, users with DPI less than 1000 should set their sensitivity multiplier to no greater than their DPI divided by 1000 to avoid pixel skipping on desktop (with 6/11 window sensitivity.)

 ## Acceleration Styles
 The examples of various types below show some typical settings for a mouse at, or normalized to, 1000 DPI.